ovis-hpc/readthedocs/docs/source/ldms-streams.rst

 This section covers the basic steps on how to compile, build and use the caliperConnector.

-What Is Caliper?
+**What Is Caliper?**

 A program instrumentation and performance measurement framework that allows users to implement analysiscapabilities (e.g. performance profiling, tracing, monitoring, and auto-tuning)into their applications using Caliper’s annotation API.

-What Is the caliperConnector?
+**What Is the caliperConnector?**

 A Caliper-LDMS functionality that utilizes LDMS Streams to collect Caliper related data and absolute timestamp during runtime.
-PublishesJSONformatted message to the LDMS Streams interface
+It formats the data to a JSON message and *publishes* it to an LDMS streams interface.

 Setup & Configuration
 ----------------------